jasheloper/img-gallery-js-2/README.md

 ![Image Gallery Preview](project-preview.png)

-**not entirely optimized for mobile, simple JS practice exercise only. please view in desktop.*
+**only somewhat optimized for mobile, simple JS practice exercise only. please view in desktop.*

 <br>